Avaiga/taipy-getting-started/step_09/README.md

 selected_scenario = None
 ```

 A new selector for the scenario is added to the Markdown with a 'Create new scenario' button.
-This button is calling the `create_scenario` function.
+This button calls the `create_scenario` function.

 ```python
 scenario_manager_page = page + """